Loughborough University has won two 2016 Whatuni Student Choice Awards, both recognising the incredible student experience on offer at the campus.

 Fundraising is also a key part of the Union’s activity.
 In 2017, in recognition of this work, the University was awarded 1st place for Giving Back at Whatuni Student Choice Awards 2017.

 Loughborough Rag is the biggest student fundraising organisation in the country, regularly raising more than £1,000,000 a year.
-In 2015-16 it raised a phenomenal £1,114,848.65 for charity and good causes, an outstanding achievement of which many national charities would be proud.
-The £1 million+ contribution in 2015 took the grand total since records began to over £15 million.
+In 2016-17 it raised a phenomenal £1,117,286.56 for charity and good causes, an outstanding achievement of which many national charities would be proud.
+The grand total since records began is now over £15 million.

 The Union also enables students to work in the local community through its Action team.
 Action runs a variety of projects throughout the year, covering areas such as working with both young and disadvantaged people, equality and diversity, community outreach, sport, and some international opportunities.